UPGDLHUB/parserplus-super-awesome-team/README.md

 ## Project Structure

 - `src/main/java`: Contains the Java source code.
-- `src/main/resources`: Contains a number of test cases
+- `src/main/resources`: Contains a number of test cases.
 - `pom.xml`: Maven configuration file.
+- `src/main/syntaxdiagram`: Contain the syntax diagrams of the rules.
+- `src/main/firstfollow`: Contain the FIRST and FOLLOW Set of the rules.

 ## Prerequisites